Caught in a Free State: Production

-The series was written by Brian Lynch, with music by Seóirse Bodley and directed by Peter Ormrod and Designed by Pat Molloy.
+The series was written by Brian Lynch, with music by Seóirse Bodley and A. J. Potter - notably Potter’s arrangements of Finnegan’s Wake for the close and Rosc Catha na Mumhan for the opening.
+It was directed by Peter Ormrod and designed by Pat Molloy.
 Parts of the dialogue were recorded in German with English subtitles, partly in the hope of a sale of the series to a German television station.

 Broadcast

 After first being shown in Ireland in 1983, it was also broadcast in the United Kingdom on Channel 4 in April 1984, and was repeated in July 1986.

 Awards and nominations

 The series was the winner of the best drama award at the Banff World Television Festival in Canada and also won a Jacob's Award in Ireland.